theRenard/Blog/docs/articles/cocos-creator/shoot-em-up-in-cocos-creator/the_enemies.md

 Paths can be very complex like the one in the image below that is used for the boss.

 ![A complex path](./images/waypoints.gif)

+## Wrapping up

+So this is it, we have now all the pieces to build a shoot 'em up game.
+I hope you enjoyed this tutorial and that you learned something new.
+Stay tuned for the next article!